Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 So, to make your brand more likable, look at your online presence – Are you giving out any signals that make you less likable?
 If so, how soon can you remove such content?

-Can you create content that wins the heart of your audiences?
+Can you create content that wins the heart of your audiences and renders them likely to buy?
 What would it take for you to create such content?

 A simple trick you can apply here: Share the story of your business that came through with a lot of struggle and succeeded despite all odds.